bryanjhogan/trydotnet-polly/caching.md

 # Caching

 <!-- ### Advanced circuit breaker -->
-The Cache policy lets you store and retrieve a result from an in memory, or distributed cache rather then making a request to the underlying service.
+The Cache policy lets you store and retrieve a result from an in memory or distributed cache rather than making a request to the underlying service.

 This cache is set to store a response for 1.5 seconds.